youearnedit/yei_challenge_ruby/README.md

 - Leave comments if appropriate, but don't worry about commenting up everything, just explain any 'hard parts'.

 ### Things to avoid doing:
-- Don't use a gem for the github api, we want to see that you can solve for it.
-If you're doing a GraphQL integration, feel free to use GraphQL libraries though
+- This is not a 'build as many features as possible' challenge - consider the time to implement, and build what you can accordingly.
+- Don't overuse gems - if you're building a sweet frontend and not the backend, use a github gem.
+If you're focusing on building a backend, dont use the gem, show us the code!
 - Don't submit broken code - your solution should be functional
 - Don't spend too much time
 - Don't break out your code into separate application services.
 A monolith is fine.
 - Please don't put your solution on Github.
 We'd love our candidates to keep their solutions to themselves.

 ### What we're looking for in a solution
 We want to see that you can a) code, b) problem solve, c) organize your thoughts into a reasonable implementation.
 We love looking at elegant solutions, but don't be too crafty or non-normal in your coding style.
 We're looking to see that you follow common standards and conventions, and that you follow well understood paradigms like DRY, separation of concerns, and good object orientation.